cchance27/rustybridge/docs/WEBSHELL.md

   - Mirror limits to frontend for better UX
 - [ ] **User-level overrides**:
   - Allow per-user session limit overrides in user settings so admins can set certain users to more or less than server defaults.
+- [ ] **Admin Attach Session** Sessions where admins attach to a third party users session should be outside of this limit and not count toward the target user or the admin's 4 session cap

 **Files to Modify**:
 - [crates/rb-web/src/app/api/ws/ssh.rs](../crates/rb-web/src/app/api/ws/ssh.rs)